codedroid-team/droidrun-portal-releases/README.md

 ## Installation

 1. Download the APK file
-2. Enable "Install from unknown sources" in your Android settings
+2. Connect to target emulator and adb install -r <apk-path>
-3. Open the APK file to install
+3. Open the app, enable Accessbility Services + hide overlay

 ## Updates

-This APK is automatically updated when new builds are pushed to the main branch of the private source repository.
+This APK is automatically updated when changes are made to source code.